Market Overview for Quarter 2, 2021

 |Property Type||Median sale price||Y-o-Y||Median sale price/sqft||Y-o-Y||Transactions|

-The median condo price in NoMad in Quarter 1 was $1.9M, down 8% year-over-year.
-Median coop sale price in NoMad were $875K, a change of 54% year-over-year.
-There was no statistically significant data for median house sale price activity for the period of Quarter 1 in NoMad.
+The median condo prices in NoMad remained flat year-over-year at $2.2M.
+Median coop sale price in NoMad were $708K, a change of -30% year-over-year.
+There was no statistically significant data for median house sale price activity for the period of Quarter 2 in NoMad.

 Fair use and redistribution